The Final Word: Bob Condotta reviews what went wrong in the Seahawks’ defeat to the Chargers

 WHAT I SAID: Will the Seahawks stick with the run if they fall behind?

-WHAT HAPPENED: Seattle had trailed for just 14 minutes and 53 seconds in its previous five games, four of which it won, which made it pretty easy to stick with the run.
-Seattle had a combined 184 runs in those five games to just 113 passes.
-But the Seahawks fell behind early Sunday, never leading after the 11:36 mark of the second quarter and falling down by two possessions with 1:10 to go in the first half.
-The Seahawks, though, didn’t abandon the run, rushing it on six of 11 plays in the third quarter after running and passing it equally in the first half — 17 of each.
-But the deficit lingering into the fourth quarter compelled Seattle to have to wing it, with Seattle calling passes on 22 of 29 plays in the final 15 minutes.
+WHAT HAPPENED: Seattle trailed for just 14 minutes and 53 seconds in its previous five games, four of which it won.
+That made it pretty easy to stick with the run.
+Seattle had a combined 184 runs in those five games, to just 113 passes.
+But the Seahawks fell behind early Sunday, never leading after the 11:36 mark of the second quarter and trailing by two possessions with 1:10 to go in the first half.
+The Seahawks, though, didn’t abandon the run, rushing on six of 11 plays in the third quarter after running and passing it equally in the first half — 17 of each.
+But the deficit lingering into the fourth quarter compelled Seattle to wing it.
+The Seahawks called passes on 22 of 29 plays in the final 15 minutes.
 Seattle, though, still finished with 154 yards on 32 rushes, just off the 36.8 average rushing attempts of the previous five games.
 “We ran the ball pretty well yesterday again,” Carroll said Monday.
 “That part of it was there, we just didn’t include the whole thing.
 It didn’t fit us right.”

 WHAT I COULD HAVE SAID: Will the Seahawks try to keep attacking with deep passes?

-After averaging 12.5 yards per pass attempt against Detroit the Seahawks were held to 4.7 against the Chargers.
+After averaging 12.5 yards per pass attempt against Detroit, the Seahawks were held to 4.7 against the Chargers.
 That had some fans wondering why Seattle didn’t try to throw it deep more.
 Carroll, though, insisted the Seahawks tried more than it might have seemed, saying some plays designed to take deep shots didn’t work out for a variety of reasons — Wilson missing on the throw to Jaron Brown one reason, receivers not getting open a few times another.
-“We missed some opporotunities,’’ Carroll said.
-“We missed J Brown down the field.
+“We missed some opportunities,’’ Carroll said.
+“We missed J-Brown down the field.
 Missed Doug (Baldwin) coming across on a crosser when we had trouble with the rush.
 Missed some big plays, 50-yard plays.
 That happens sometimes.’’

 THE X-FACTOR